SAP/ui5-tooling/CONTRIBUTING.md

 You are encouraged to use [this template](ISSUE_TEMPLATE.md).

 Please report bugs in English, so all users can understand them.

-### Issue handling process
-When an issue is reported, a committer will look into it and either confirm it as a real issue (by giving the "approved" label), close it if it is not an issue, or ask for more details.
-Approved issues are then either assigned to a committer in GitHub, reported in our internal issue handling system, or left open as "contribution welcome" for easy or not urgent fixes.

-An issue that is about a real bug is closed as soon as the fix is committed.

 ### Reporting Security Issues
 If you find a security issue, please act responsibly and report it not in the public issue tracker, but directly to us, so we can fix it before it can be exploited: